rndsolutions/docs.hawkcd.io/docs/concepts/index.md

 Continuous Delivery Overview
 ==============================
-Continuous Delivery (CD) approach to shipping software has been around for few years now, implemented in teams allows them to produce software in rapid cycles, ensuring that the software can be reliably released at any time.
+The `Continuous Delivery` (CD) approach to shipping software has been around for few years now, implemented in teams allows them to produce software in rapid cycles, ensuring that the software can be reliably released at any time.
 It aims at building, testing, and releasing software faster and more frequently.
-The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production.
-HawkCD helps teams to adopt CD practices in the Software Development Life Cycle (SDLC) by giving them the freedom to create CD Pipelines to model their release processes.
+The approach helps reduce the cost, time, and risk of delivering changes by allowing for more incremental updates to applications in production. `HawkCD` helps teams to adopt CD practices in the Software Development Life Cycle (SDLC) by giving them the freedom to create CD Pipelines to model their release processes.

 Anatomy of a CD Pipeline
 --------------------------